siduction/sidu-manual/data/en/0704-sys-admin-btrfs-snapper_en.md

 **Prerequisites**
 A *"rollback"* is only supported with Btrfs for the root file system.
 The root file system must be on a single device, in a single partition, and on a single subvolume.
 Directories that are excluded from `/` snapshots, for example `/tmp`, can be on separate partitions.

+> **Caution**
+> The functionality for rollback according to the following instructions is not yet included in the ISOs at this time (2023-02-09).
+Please refer to the instructions on [siduction github](https://github.com/siduction/grub-btrfs-rollback_settings).

 **Performing a rollback**
-We boot the system, select *"siduction snapshots"* from the boot menu, and then select the snapshot to boot (e.g. #13).
-The most recent snapshot is at the top of the list.
-After selecting the kernel, the system boots in `read-only` mode.
-This generates an error message regarding *sddm* before the login screen appears, which we ignore.
+Before the rollback, we check if the rollback target works as expected.
+To do this, we boot into the desired snapshot, for example 13, using the *"siduction snapshots"* submenu.
+The system boots in *read-only* mode.
+We ignore the error message regarding *sddm*.
-We check if the system works as expected.
-If it does, we perform the rollback as **root**:
+If it does, we reboot back to the current default subvolume.
+There we perform the rollback as **root**:

 ~~~
 # snapper --ambit classic rollback